Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Options and Tooling

-The workpiece should be held firmly to the comparator table to guarantee repeated and precise measurements.
+For traditional optical comparators, workpiece should be held firmly to the comparator table to guarantee repeated and precise measurements.
 To choose a fixture that shows the qualities of their component following the light path that best suits the application, one should be sure to investigate the range of fixtures offered.
 Today's choices on the market include rotary fixtures, internal lens turrets, digital protractors, helix stage, corrected images, and LED lighting.

 Screen Size

-Screen sizes typically range from 12" to 32."
+Screen sizes for traditional optical comparators range from 12" to 32."
 One should identify the specific aspects of their program that need to be measured at once before selecting a screen size.
 When measuring, it might not be possible or required to see the full component.
 Calculations can be made by dividing the screen diameter by the lens magnification.
 For instance, a 16" optical comparator with a 10X lens would allow the user to see 1.6" of the component on the screen (16"/10 = 1.6").
 When viewing a picture with an overlay, many engineers believe that staying within one inch of the screen margin is an excellent practice.
 Ensure that the stage's dimensions, weight limit, and capacity will accommodate the components to be measured or inspected.

 Optical Comparator Lens Requirement